minhdanh/thangmo/README.md

   password: ""
 ```
 # Heroku deployment
-You can click the `Deploy to Heroku` on the top section of this page to deploy this app to Heroku.
+You can click the `Deploy to Heroku` button on the top section of this page to deploy this app to Heroku.
 Please note that you will need to configure Heroku Scheduler to run this command periodically (in my case I let this job run hourly):

 ```